LinuxBuddy/linuxbuddy-web/README.md

 # LinuxBuddy

-A PHP web application to help developers recall Linux commands.
+A PHP web application to recall Linux commands.

 ## Deploying